 - Magnet sensor (switch linked to buttons)

-The additional sensor (digital microphone) is on-board, but not currently activated - we may expect this to come online with a future firmware update.
+An additional sensor (digital microphone) is reportedly on-board, but not currently activated.

 The SensorTag includes several programmable alerts - red and green LED lights and a buzzer.
 (The SensorTag is also extendable with programming options using "devPacks" - a USB-powered debugger, an LED "watch" and an audio/LED interface).

 The device offers two programmable buttons which are proving very versatile as I continue to find new applications.
 (How about using these to create a BLE remote control?)

 If you have a SensorTag and happen to be using the Chrome browser on a recent (mid-2012+) Mac, Android (M) or ChromeBook, then try it out right now!
 Just click the Connect button at the top of the page and see the TI SensorTag in action!

 Pressing the buttons below, you can turn on/off the LEDs and the buzzer.